Sarosim/photo-locations/README.md

 1. The 'frequent traveller', can find nice sceneries to photograph either browsing the map or filtering the database and check out photos of those.
 2. The hobby photographer can learn and improve the quality of their landscape images by checking the equipment used for images in the database as well as from description.
 3. The experienced photographer can showcase their best images and provide explanation in the description field for others.
-4. The site owner achieved their goal of building a platform, where poeple can share their images, get votes from the community, be proud of their work.
+4. The site owner achieved their goal of building a platform, where people can share their images, get votes from the community, be proud of their work.
 5. The advanced hobbyist can get feedback through the number of likes of their landscape images.

 ## Defensive testing

-### Insufficent information provided.
+### Insufficient information provided.
 To avoid inserting records into the database with insufficient information I set the most important fields as _required_ on the form.
-This way they can not be left blank.
+This way they cannot be left blank.
 However, insufficient or irrelevant information still can be inserted.

 ### Image missing
 Attaching an image is by providing a URL.
-The form checks wherther URL is inserted, but cannot check if it is a valid URL and whether it is an image or not.
+The form checks whether URL is inserted, but cannot check if it is a valid URL and whether it is an image or not.

 I tested what happens if a user enters a URL that is not an image, but a website.
 Obviously no images will be displayed then on the search page or in the details, but right-clicking on the broken image icon and opening it on a new tab will load that page...
-As this is the result of using urls for images instead of file upload, which is also not the proper UX, fixing the UX would fix this isse as well.
+As this is the result of using urls for images instead of file upload, which is also not the proper UX, fixing the UX would fix this issue as well.
 (But file upload is out of the scope for this project)

 ### Image sizes
-I linked a relatively large panoramic image (6000 pixels wide, 3MB), it displayed properly on all screen sizes and I haven't noticed significant delate, but surely with excessive file size misbehaving users can cause disruption to the site.
+I linked a relatively large panoramic image (6000 pixels wide, 3MB), it displayed properly on all screen sizes and I haven't noticed significant delays, but surely with excessive file size misbehaving users can cause disruption to the site.
 File upload with restrictions would eliminate this bug as well.

 ### Number of database entries